tin2tin/Pallaidium/README.md

 * When it writes that it is finished(if any errors, let me know).

-* Open the add-on UI in the Sequencedr > Sidebar > Generative AI.
+* Open the add-on UI in the Sequencer > Sidebar > Generative AI.

 * The first time any model is executed many GB will have to be downloaded, so go grab lots of coffee.

+* If it says xformers not found.
+Try to restart Blender.

 Install Dependencies, set Movie Model Card and set Sound Notification in the add-on preferences: